Climate Risk, Sustainability, Insurance | Real Assets

 The Bottom Line

-The retreat from sustainability and ESG isn’t a trend – it’s a sorting mechanism.
-It’s separating the businesses playing short-term reputation games from those building resilient, future-proof operations.
+The retreat from sustainable real estate isn’t a trend – it’s a sorting mechanism.
+It’s separating the investors playing short-term optics games from those building resilient, future-proof portfolios.

 The question isn’t whether you can afford to invest in sustainability and ESG.
 It’s whether you can afford not to.